Ladies and Gents,

 One of the best Young Rascals songs.

-Gentle but exciting, luxurious jazz.
-Lush.
+Smooth but exciting luxurious jazz.
+Lush describes it well.
 I really like that word.

 A beautiful song and a magnificent replacement for Errol Garner's version of the same tune.